Juicy/juicy-tile-list/README.md

  - layout applied in Shadow DOM - so it doesn't mess with your styles,
  - prioritizing items,
  - grouping into virtual, nested containers,
- - alignment in different orientations/directions,
+ - alignment in different orientations and directions,
  - dynamically changing size,
  - auto adjusting container sizes,
  - gutter/cell-spacing between tiles,